Steps-to-Take Immediately After a Road Accident

 Remember: You must responsibly take note of the officer’s name, officer’s badge number, officer’s phone number, and the police report number.

 Use a cell phone to take photographs of the accident scene, the vehicles, and injuries, if any.
 But try and click these pictures before the vehicles are moved for clear evidence and while it’s still fresh in your mind, write down clear details of the accident as you remember them.

 Exchange only the essential information

-Remember: The sharable information in most cases only means the information on your insurance card such as your full name, Insurance company name, Policy number and the phone number of the insurance company.
+Remember: The sharable information in most cases only means the information on your insurance cards such as your full name, Insurance company name, policy number and the phone number of the insurance company.
 If anyone persists on having your car’s registration or your driver’s license (which is often the case), firmly say NO.

 Contact your insurance company to report a claim

 You may not require calling your insurance company right from the accident scene.
-You can do so as soon as the police visits and if there are injuries and claims to make.
+You can do so as soon as the police visit and if there are injuries and claims to make.

 Such is the oncoming impact of an accident, both physical and mental, that one tends to jump into taking a resolution which might seem ideal at the time, but may actually turn out to be detrimental in the long run.
 Keep your cool, act humane, exchange only the necessary information, and refrain from any verbal arguments with the other party involved.
 That way, you ensure that an accident doesn’t disrupt the daily flow of your life, or becomes a reason for prolonged and undue stress.